25 (Adele album): Year end lists

-Rolling Stone magazine ranked the album at number two on its "The 50 Best Albums of 2015" year-end list.
+Rolling Stone ranked the album at number two on its "The 50 Best Albums of 2015" year-end list.
 American newspaper Newsday also ranked the album at number two on their list of 2015's best albums, UK publication Complex listed the album at number four on their list of The Best Albums of 2015 and Entertainment Weekly listed the album at number three.

 Accolades

 At the Brit Awards 2016, Adele was nominated for five awards, in which she won four including British Album of the Year for 25 and British Single of the Year for "Hello".
 With her wins, Adele equalling the record for most wins by an artist in one night, firstly set by Blur in 1995.
 At the 2016 Billboard Music Awards, the singer was nominated for nine categories, winning five, including Top Billboard 200 Album for 25 and Top Selling Song for "Hello".
 At the 2016 Juno Awards, Adele won International Album of the Year for 25 and Xavier Dolan won Video of the Year for "Hello".
-Adele received four American Music Awards nominations, including Favorite Pop/Rock Album for 25 and Favorite Pop/Rock Song for "Hello" at the American Music Awards of 2016 but lost to Purpose and "Love Yourself" respectively, both by Justin Bieber.
+Adele received four American Music Awards nominations, including Favorite Pop/Rock Album for 25 and Favorite Pop/Rock Song for "Hello" at the American Music Awards of 2016 but lost to Purpose and "Love Yourself" respectively, both by Bieber.
 Adele also won Attitude's Album of the Year for 25.
 At the 59th Grammy Awards, the album won six Grammys: Album of the Year and Best Pop Vocal Album for 25, while "Hello" won Record of the Year, Song of the Year and Best Pop Solo Performance.
 Adele became the first artist in history to win all three general field awards in the same ceremony twice, previously winning all three categories in 2012.
 Also Adele was the first artist to win Album of the Year with back-to-back studio albums since Stevie Wonder took top award with three consecutive albums in the 1970s.
 In addition, her producer Greg Kurstin won Producer of the Year, Non-Classical.